Robinpig/Note/docs/CS/Algorithms/LSM.md

 The index entry for the History row is then inserted into the memory resident $C_0$ tree, after which it will in time migrate out to the $C_1$ tree on disk; any search for an index entry will look first in $C_0$ and then in $C_1$.
 There is a certain amount of latency (delay) before entries in the $C_0$ tree migrate out to the disk resident $C_1$ tree, implying a need for recovery of index entries that don't get out to disk prior to a crash.

-Now we simply note that the log records that allow us to recover new inserts of History rows can be treated as logical logs;
+The log records that allow us to recover new inserts of History rows can be treated as logical logs;
 during recovery we can reconstruct the History rows that have been inserted and simultaneously recreate any needed entries to index these rows to recapture the lost content of $C_0$.

 The $C_1$ tree has a comparable directory structure to a B-tree, but is optimized for sequential disk access, with nodes 100% full,